 Born in 1972 in a family of antiquaires in Marseille, France

 Lives and works in Amsterdam since 1993, as in Marseille

 Mother of Alice since 2001 and married to Uwe since 2018

 Dyscalculia, vertigo, asthma, fluent in French, English, Dutch, German and Italian

-At the eight of nine I imagined my future as a detective, a police commissioner or a spy.
+At the age of eight or nine I imagined my future as a detective, a police commissioner or a spy.
 Investigation of unknown grounds, focal points cultural anthropology and Art.
 I came to Amsterdam to study Art History (cum laude,1997 ‘Trompe-l’oeils in Dutch 17th century paintings’).
 Some years later educated as a visual artist at the Gerrit Rietveld Academy.
 A recurring cycle, in learning and other professional activities: explore, analyze, inspire and exchange.

 1991-1997 Drs.
 Art History, Faculté des Lettres, Aix-en-Provence (FR) and VU (Vrije Universiteit) Amsterdam (NL), cum laude.